-The University will provide a written explanation of available rights and options, including procedures to follow, when the University receives a report that the student or employee has been a victim of domestic violence, dating violence, sexual assault, or stalking, whether the offense occurred on- or off-campus or in connection with any University program.
+The University will provide a written explanation of available rights and options, including procedures to follow, when the University receives a report that the student or employee has been a victim of domestic violence, dating violence, sexual assault, or stalking, regardless of whether the offense occurred in connection with any University program.
 The written information shall include:

-- (a) to whom the alleged offense should be reported; - (b) options for reporting to law enforcement and campus authorities, including the option to notify local or on-campus law enforcement authorities; the right to be assisted by campus authorities in notifying law enforcement authorities if the complainant so chooses and the right to decline to notify such authorities; - (c) the rights of complainants regarding orders of protection, no contact orders, restraining orders, or similar lawful orders issued by criminal or civil courts and the University's responsibilities regarding such orders; - (d) the importance of preserving evidence as may be necessary to prove criminal domestic violence, dating violence, sexual assault, or stalking, or to obtain a protection order; - (e) existing campus and community services available for victims including counseling, health, mental health, victim advocacy, legal assistance, and other services; - (f) options for, and available assistance to, change academic, living, transportation, and working situations, if requested by the complainant and if reasonably available, regardless of whether the victim chooses to report the crime to campus police or local law enforcement; - (g) Any applicable procedures for institutional disciplinary action.

-2. Options for Resolution
+- (a) How and to whom the alleged offense should be reported; - (b) options for reporting to law enforcement and University authorities, including the option to notify local or University law enforcement authorities; the right to be assisted by University authorities in notifying law enforcement authorities if the complainant so chooses and the right to decline to notify such authorities; - (c) the rights of complainants regarding orders of protection, no contact orders, restraining orders, or similar lawful orders issued by criminal or civil courts and the University's responsibilities regarding such orders; - (d) the importance of preserving evidence as may be necessary to prove criminal domestic violence, dating violence, sexual assault, or stalking, or to obtain a protection order; - (e) existing counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, and other services available both within the institution and the community; - (f) options for, and available assistance to, change academic, living, transportation, and working situations, if requested by the complainant and if reasonably available, regardless of whether the victim chooses to report the crime to University police or local law enforcement; - (g) Any applicable procedures for institutional disciplinary action. - 2.
+Options for Resolution

 Individuals reporting sexual harassment or sexual violence shall be informed about options for resolving potential violations of the Policy.
 These options shall include procedures for Early Resolution, procedures for Formal Investigation, and filing complaints or grievances under applicable University complaint resolution or grievance procedures.
-Individuals making reports also shall be informed about policies applying to confidentiality of reports under this Policy (see SectionV.G below).
+Individuals making reports also shall be informed about policies applying to confidentiality of reports under this Policy (see Section V.G below).
 Locations shall respond to the greatest extent possible to reports of sexual harassment and sexual violence brought anonymously or brought by third parties not directly involved in the asserted offenses.
 However, the response to such reports may be limited if information contained in the report cannot be verified by independent facts.